filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 # Project Description

 - The problem:

-Distributed Applications lack an easy-to-use database layer.
+Distributed Applications (DApps) lack an easy-to-use database layer.

+Our users are developers for Distributed Applications.
+Currently the number of applications devs is limited due to a steep learning curve.
+For the majority of Software Engineers it is hard to write applications with complex data schemas.

 - Our solution: